bellerbrock/WeatherLogger/README.md

 Solder the header pins that came with each sensor to the sensor itself.
 Solder five male header pins to the pi's pins 1,3,5,7, and 9.

-Create a dupont wire hub by breaking away 4 header pins and soldering them together.
+Create a jumper wire hub by breaking away 4 header pins and soldering them together.
 Repeat this 4 times for a total of 4 hubs.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/11297346/149387200-6737ed30-141f-4c5a-978d-38e020136f2f.jpg" width="95%" height="100%">